-The goal of our research is to understand the molecular mechanisms of cell motility, which include: cell migration, regulation of cell shape and extracellular attachment, and intracellular transport.
-Cell motility is crucial for several normal and pathological processes, including: cell and tissue development, endocytosis, wound healing, immune response, and metastases of tumors.
+The goal of our research is to understand the cellular machinery responsible for powering cell movements and shaping the architecture of cells, tissues, and organs.
+Our discovery-based research focuses on the role of the cytoskeleton, molecular motors, and signaling pathways in powering cell migration, muscle contraction, and the transport of internal cell compartments.
+The pathways investigated in our laboratory are crucial for several normal and pathological processes, including: cell and tissue development, endocytosis, wound healing, immune response, cardiomyopathies, and metastases of tumors.